-Research and development expenses include the personnel and related overhead costs incurred in the development of new products and services, including the research of mathematical and statistical models and the development of new versions of Applications and Tools products.
+Research and development expenses include personnel and related overhead costs incurred in the development of new products and services, including research of mathematical and statistical models and development of new versions of Applications and Tools products.

-The quarter over quarter decrease of \$3.0 million in research and development expenditures was attributable primarily to a \$2.5 million decrease in personnel and related costs and a \$0.5 million decrease in other expenses.
-The decrease in personnel and related costs was due to decreased salary and incentive expenses for the quarter ended March 31, 2011.
+Research and development as a percentage of revenues was 8% during the quarter ended December 31, 2011, compared to 12% during the quarter ended December 31, 2010.
+The \$5.0 million decrease was mainly attributable to a \$2.9 million decrease in personnel and labor costs and a \$1.4 million decrease in facilities and infrastructure costs.
+The decrease in personnel and related costs was due to decreased salary and related benefit expenses, partially offset by an increase in incentive expense for the quarter ended December 31, 2011.
+The decrease in facilities and infrastructure costs was attributable primarily to a decline in allocated costs resulting from overhead reductions and exiting certain facilities.